ritmoHung/Definitely-Not-PS/README.md

 - Eraser Tool
 - Fill Tool - Fill the entire canvas with only one click
 - Shape Tool - Create basic shapes by click-dragging, controllable by some extra keydown
-- Import image - import and direct paste images to canvas
+- Import image - Import and direct paste images to canvas
-- Export canvas options - user can now choose to export as PNG (w/ or w/o transparency) or JPG
+- Export canvas options - User can now choose to export as PNG (w/ or w/o transparency) or JPG

 :sparkles: **Improved**
 - Tools are now written as classes extended from a base class.
 Switching event listeners of tools becomes easier to implement!